Media coverage of psychotherapy often advises people to seek "evidence-based" therapy.

 One might assume from such comments that strong scientific evidence shows that “evidence-based” (read manualized) therapy is superior to psychotherapy as practiced by most clinicians in the real world.

 Myth #1: “Evidence-based” therapy is more effective than other psychotherapy

 Nearly all the evidence supporting “evidence-based” therapy comes from studies that compare “evidence-based” therapy to no therapy, or to control groups that receive sham therapies that serve as foils and are not designed to be serious alternatives.

 Another way to evaluate how “evidence-based” therapies compare to real-word therapy is through naturalistic studies.
-These studies follow patients treated by ordinary clinicians in their practices.
-The patients are evauated before and after treatment to measure improvement, or effect size.
+These studies follow patients treated by ordinary clinicians in day-to-day practice.
+The patients are evaluated before and after treatment to measure improvement, or effect size.
 The effect size can then be compared to effect sizes for “evidence-based” therapies in published research trials.

-Jonathan Shedler, PhD is a Clinical Associate Professor at the University of Colorado School of Medicine.
-He lectures to professional audiences nationally and internationally and provides weekly clinical supervision and consultation by videoconference to mental health professionals worldwide.
+Jonathan Shedler, PhD practices psychotherapy in Denver, CO and online by videoconference.
+He is a Clinical Associate Professor at the University of Colorado School of Medicine.
+Dr. Shedler lectures to professional audiences nationally and internationally and provides clinical supervision and consultation by videoconference to mental health professionals worldwide.